flyerhzm/switch_user/README.md

 By default, you can switch between Guest and all users in users table, you don't need to do anything.
 The following is the default configuration.

     SwitchUser.setup do |config|
-      # provider may be :devise, :authlogic or :restful_authentication
+      # provider may be :devise, :authlogic, :restful_authentication or :sorcery
       config.provider = :devise

       # available_users is a hash,